-101. STORY TELLING Two hours Throughout the course the major emphasis will fall on practice in story telling in view of elementary school needs.
-103. SPEECH-MAKING Two hours The writing and delivery of short original speeches and orations to develop a direct, forceful, conversational style.
-104. SPEECH-MAKING $Two hours$ Continuation of 103, together with a study of speech form and speech qualities.
-201. INTERPRETATIVE READING One hour The principles of interpretation and expression.
-Oral inter- pretation of representative selections before the class.
-Not offered during 1933-'34.
-202. INTERPRETATIVE READING One hour Continuation of 201.
-203. GREAT ORATORS One hour Study of great English orators.
+- 101. STORY TELLING Two hours Throughout the course the major emphasis will fall on practice in story telling in view of elementary school needs. - 103.
+SPEECH-MAKING Two hours The writing and delivery of short original speeches and orations to develop a direct, forceful, conversational style. - 104.
+SPEECH-MAKING Two hours Continuation of 103, together with a study of speech form and speech qualities. - 201.
+INTERPRETATIVE READING One hour The principles of interpretation and expression.
+Oral interpretation of representative selections before the class. - 202.
+INTERPRETATIVE READING One hour Continuation of 201. - 203.
+GREAT ORATORS One hour Study of great English orators.
 Declamations and topical speeches.
-204. GREAT ORATORS One hour Study of great American orators.
-Declamations and topical speeches. , 301.
-ADVANCED SPEECH COMPOSITION Two hours A study of the psychological techniques involved in effective speech composition.
+Not offered during 1934-'35. - 204.
+GREAT ORATORS One hour Study of great American orators.
+Declamations and topical speeches.
+Not offered during 1934-'35. - 301.
+ADVANCED SPEECH COMPOSITION Two hours

+A study of the psychological techniques involved in effective speech composition.
 Speeches and orations.
-Intended for seniors of the pre-seminary course.
-303. INTERCOLLEGIATE EXTEMPORE SPEAKING One hour 305.
-INTERCOLLEGIATE PEACE ORATORY One hour 307.
-INTERCOLLEGIATE ORATORY (M. O. L.) One hour
+Intended for seniors of the pre-Seminary course

+303. INTERCOLLEGIATE EXTEMPORE SPEAKING One hour - 305.
+INTERCOLLEGIATE PEACE ORATORYOne hour307.
+INTERCOLLEGIATE ORATORY (M. I. S. L.)One hour